 The control parameters of MSC are:

 • Line rate change: the CCD line rate can be changed in the range from 7100 to 2200 during stereo imaging to reduce the degradation of the imagery due to smear effects.
-Appropriate line rate setting is advantageous to minimize any degradation of the image quality.
+An appropriate line rate setting is advantageous to minimize any degradation of the image quality.

 • Gain and offset

-• Number of sector for the recording of source data
+• Number of sectors for the recording of source data

 • Compression ratio